Skip to main content

 • replayability

-Overall, the game offers limited replayability, primarily serving as a one-time playthrough experience.
-While some players may find value in attempting timed achievements for a challenge, many agree that once completed, there is little incentive to return.
+Overall, the game's replayability is mixed; while some players find value in attempting timed achievements and tackling challenging levels, others feel that once completed, there is little incentive to revisit the game.

 • “But be aware that the replay value here is absolutely zero; once it's done, there is nothing to bring you back.”